Andre-Joe/Andre-Joe.github.io/index.md

 ## About Me

 I'm Andre-Joe, a university student currently pursuing a degree in Artificial Intelligence at Arab Open University.
-I have one year left until graduation, and I’m especially interested in deep learning and reinforcement learning.
+I have one year left until graduation, and I’m especially interested in deep learning and computer vision.

 ---